 5. What do you want in your relationship with_____________?

-In the example our reader offered, her husband no doubt senses her judgment of him.
-Most likely having plenty of self-judgment as well the subject becomes too painful for him to broach.
-She can’t force him to connect with her around how painful this is, but she can choose to connect with him around it in her own heart.
-In time he will sense this shift and it may help him find the space and support to face his self-criticism and move to self-acceptance.
+In the example above, our gem reader recognized that her husband no doubt senses her judgment of him.
+Most likely having plenty of self-judgment as well, the subject becomes too painful for him to broach.
+She can't force him to connect with her around how painful this is, but she can choose to connect with him around it in her own heart.
+In time, he will sense this shift and it may help him find the space and support to face his self-criticism and move to self-acceptance.
 Only through acceptance of what is can effective lasting positive change occur.

-Who in your life are you holding judgment for and would like to have an open heart for?
+Who in your life are you holding judgment for and would like to open heart to?
 Take fifteen minutes and try this exercise and with someone else and on your own.